cypresslf/test-recoil/README.md

-# Recoil and Redux comparison
+# Recoil, Redux, vs Custom Solution

-I compare redux and recoil for selective rendering of components within a list.
+I compare redux, recoil, and a custom solution for selective rendering of components within a list.
 Redux needs to re-compare all elements in the list in order to determine which ones to rerender, whereas Recoil does not.
+The custom solution is able to selectively rerender components that subscribe to certain json diffs automatically, whereas the others need some form of connecting logic.

 ## To run